fingerskier/ajar/NoteTaking.md

 Feynman Method
-  header = one sentence describing topic middle = details footer = 3 questions prompting thoughts about the topic
+  header = one sentence describing topic middle = outline the actual logic or timeline (not just "as written") footer = 3 questions prompting thoughts about the topic.